Wisconsin authorities failed to keep key electronic messages, so the judge dismissed the charges against Kyle Huggett.

 "Clearly, this was a victory for Mr. Huggett," Mastantuono said.
 "Very recently, he's doing quite well.
 He's relieved."

 Huggett was placed on paid administrative leave from the Minneapolis Fire Department soon after the shooting, but returned several months ago to work in the department's equipment facility, said city spokesman Matt Laible.
 The city has not received official word on Huggett's case, but in general, Laible said, city employees can return to their regular work once cleared of criminal charges.
-Huggett was hire in 2001.
+Huggett was hired in 2001.

 Soon after the shooting, he and Kerbel split up.
 Earlier this year, he incurred a number of criminal charges, including not having a tail light, not registering a vehicle, operating under the influence of alcohol and resisting an officer.